stefanneuhaus/ilias-sdk/README.md

 # Poor-man's ILIAS SDK

-*Tired of clicking through the ILIAS GUI over and over again to accomplish your repetitive tasks like updating uploaded files?*
+*Tired of clicking through the ILIAS GUI over and over again to accomplish your repetitive tasks like updating uploaded files?* :shrug:

 This project utilizes ILIAS' SOAP Webservice interface.
 Though not aiming for building an actual SDK I decided to provide at least some level of abstraction to facilitate reuse.

 ## Limitations
-- designed for ILIAS 5.4.20
+- designed for ILIAS 5.4
 - only a very limited amount of [API concepts](https://test54.ilias.de/webservice/soap/server.php) is supported

 ## Installation
-- `pip install zeep` -- see [python-zeep](https://github.com/mvantellingen/python-zeep)
+- `pip install zeep` -- see [python-zeep](https://github.com/mvantellingen/python-zeep#installation)

 ## Configuration
 - change `ILIAS_CONFIGURATION_FILENAME` to your personal configuration file (see [example_ilias-config.json](./example_ilias-config.json))